 Anonymity enables teasing without confrontation

-It was always possible for rumors to spread anonymously — think rude messages scrawled on bathroom walls, lies whispered ear-to-ear through the hallways — but with the internet, anonymity has become part and parcel of cyberbullying.
+It was always possible for rumors to spread anonymously — think rude messages scrawled on bathroom walls, lies whispered ear-to-ear through the hallways.
+But with the internet, anonymity has become part and parcel of cyberbullying.

 Impersonating can be done in a matter of seconds

-The closest analogue for this type of cyberbullying in the past was impersonating someone on the phone — but even that doesn’t really come close to what’s happening now.
+The closest analog for this type of cyberbullying in the past was impersonating someone on the phone — but even that doesn’t really come close to what’s happening now.
 These days, kids can quickly and easily create brand-new Facebook, Snapchat, Instagram, and other social media profiles pretending to be another child.

 They then post embarrassing, scandalous, or even illegal activities to try and get the victim in trouble.
-Not only does it affect the victim’s sense of worth, it’s often made public for the entire school community to see, as well, adding humiliation to the sense of invasion.
+Not only does it affect the victim’s sense of worth.
+It’s often made public for the entire school community to see, as well, adding humiliation to the sense of invasion.